Azure/azureml-examples/README.md

 A lightweight template repository for automating the ML lifecycle can be found [here](https://github.com/Azure/azureml-template).
 The contents of this repository are described below.

 **Note**: It is not recommended to fork this repository and use it as a template directly.
-This repository is structured to host a large number of examples and CI for automation and testing, which will begin running in your fork.
+This repository is structured to host a large number of examples and CI for automation and testing.

 |directory|description|
 |-|-|